Lipschitz and path isometric embeddings of metric spaces: Old and new results

-\end{definition} We expect the above conjecture to hold, more because of lack of counterexamples than for actual reasoning.
+\end{definition} \begin{conjecture}[BLD embeddings] Any compact length metric space of finite Hausdorff dimension can be embedded in some Euclidean space via a bounded-length-distortion map. \end{conjecture} We expect the above conjecture to hold, more because of lack of counterexamples than for actual reasoning.
 The map given by Theorem \ref{Lip-embed} satisfies the upper bound of equation \eqref{BLD}.
 However, even if such a map is injective, it might not satisfy the lower bound of equation \eqref{BLD}.